Wully616/PUDS/README.md

 E-mails buyers of successful payment & promotion or if the payment or promotion failed.
 Saves donator information to a MySQL database for future processing (eg creating a list of donators)

+Todo:

+Add Steam Authentication to the index.php.
+Add proper support for other commands.
+Design a new configuration system (web based)

 Author: William Robb
 E-mail: William_robb9(at)hotmail.com
 Website: www.wullysgamers.co.uk